 Why sitting too much is a problem

 Many of us spend a lot of time sitting – in our cars, at our desks and on the couch.
 This type of physical inactivity is a major problem worldwide and can lead to many medical problems.
-Stephanie Peterson, RD, explained why we need to be more active and offered some tips to help us get there.
+Lindsay Kirkland, RD, explained why we need to be more active and offered some tips to help us get there.

 Why are we more sedentary?